 If you want, you can also see your guides as parts or extensions of you that you can access whenever you want, like your subconscious.
-(The more you see these entities as beings outside of you, the more channelling them may seem quite elusive.)
+(The more you see these entities as beings outside of you, the more channeling them may seem quite elusive.)

-If you want, you can also raise your vibration and connect with your guides/higher self before you begin typing.
+If you want, you can also raise your vibration and connect with your guides/Higher Self before you begin typing.
 For example, you can do some deep breathing, or visualize going up to a room to meet with your guides, so that you can get their input for the duration of the session.